tamaragevorgyan/gettyimages-api/documentation/endpoints/search/SearchForImages.md

 |*RefinementOption*.Text|String|Provides localized name of the refinement.|

 ####Workflow Example: Initial Search
-1. Call CreateSession with system and user credentials to create an authentication token.
+1. Call [CreateSession][] with system and user credentials to create an authentication token.
 2. Call SearchForImages, providing the authentication token in the request header and specifying the query in the request body.
 3. For an initial search, populate the following fields: <br>• Query.SearchPhrase <br>• ResultOptions.ItemCount <br>• ResultOptions.ItemStartNumber <br>• Leave Filter undefined.
 4. Retrieve image metadata from the Images entries.
 5. Retrieve refinement filters from the RefinementOptions entries if a refined search will be supported.

 ###Workflow Example: Refined Search
-Call SearchForImages, providing the same request as in the initial search, but with the following modification.
+Call SearchForImages, providing the same request as in the initial search, but with the following modification:

 1. Add an entry to Filter.Refinements for desired refinement options.
 2. Populate each Refinements entry's fields from the corresponding fields from the desired RefinementOptions entry.
 3. Retrieve image metadata from the Images entries.
 4. Retrieve refinement filters from the RefinementOptions entries if an additional refined search is supported.

+[StatusCodes]: ../../appendix/StatusCodes.md
+[CreateCustomer]: ../account/CreateCustomer.md
+[CreateSession]: ../session/CreateSession.md
+[CreateApplicationSession]: ../session/CreateApplicationSession.md
+[GetCountries]: ../data/GetCountries.md
+[AddItemsToLightbox]: ../lightbox/AddItemsToLightbox.md
+[DeleteItemsFromLightbox]: ../lightbox/DeleteItemsFromLightbox.md
+[CreateLightbox]: ../lightbox/CreateLightbox.md
+[DeleteLightbox]: ../lightbox/DeleteLightbox.md
+[GetLightbox]: ../lightbox/GetLightbox.md
+[GetLightboxHeaders]: ../lightbox/GetLightboxHeaders.md
+[UpdateLightboxHeader]: ../lightbox/UpdateLightboxHeader.md
+[CreateDownloadRequest]: ../download/CreateDownloadRequest.md
+[GetImageDownloadAuthorizations]: ../download/GetImageDownloadAuthorizations.md
+[GetLargestImageDownloadAuthorizations]: ../download/GetLargestImageDownloadAuthorizations.md
+[GetEventDetails]: ../search/GetEventDetails.md
+[GetImageDetails]: ../search/GetImageDetails.md
+[SearchForImages]: ../search/SearchForImages.md
+[SearchForVideos]: ../search/SearchForVideos.md